 In those early years the Club’s principal strength proved to be in long distance cruising.
 Its members’ yachts, wearing the Blue Ensign, a privilege given to them in a Warrant granted by Queen Victoria, were to be seen in the farthest corners of the globe.

 At the same time the Club’s active involvement in racing grew consistently.
-As well as running an annual regatta the Club was soon organising an annual race series for J Class Yachts, an event which continued for over 100 years until 1934.
+As well as running an annual regatta the Club was soon organising an annual race series for J Class Yachts, an event which continued for over the years until 1934.

 Yachts competing in such races never ventured too far offshore.
 But Plymouth had been the traditional starting point for the voyages of Anson, Drake, Cook and many other great seafarers so it was, perhaps, only natural that the world’s first ocean race, the Fastnet, should be sailed under the burgee of the Royal Western Yacht Club in 1925.
 The Fastnet remains one of the ocean racing classics for fully-crewed yachts and the Royal Western Yacht Club has been instrumental in organising the finishing ever since.